 Presenting the Big 3 coloured stones

 When one thinks of colored gemstones, three jewels come to mind first.
-Rubies, sapphires, and emeralds have been favorites for thousands of years, and continue to be admired.
-Their place of prominence in the coloured gemstone world is such that they are sometimes referred to as the Big Three.
+Rubies, sapphires, and emeralds have been favorites for thousands of years, and continue to getting admiration.
+Often known for Big Three, these gemstones always keeping themselves in limelight.
 Big 3 coloured gemstone jewelry can be as in demand as some of the finest diamond pieces.
 These gemstones come in many qualities, sizes, and designs, enough to fit anyone’s tastes and a range of budgets.

-Sapphires are a jewel-quality version of the mineral known as corundum.
-In its purest state, sapphire is colourless.
-Many sapphires contain trace elements of iron or titanium, giving the gemstone the blue it’s famed for.
-Aside from having a blue tint, there are other factors that help make a sapphire its best.
-While the hue range for blue sapphire runs from violet through blue to very strongly green blue, the most admired hues lean toward blue or violetish blue.
+The hue range for blue sapphire runs from violet through blue to very strongly green-bluish.
+But the most admired hues lean toward blue or violetish-blue.
 They help to determine the jewel’s origin, as well as help to identify individual jewels.
 Some clarity characteristics help add to a sapphire’s beauty.